roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  "You married slut," snickered my best friend, "what a tramp!"

  She didn't mean it in a negative way, but it didn't matter.
 She was right.
 But then again -- so what?
 Fuck that!
-Report_Story #1